The application to the Ph.D. program in Aquatic Resources and Integrative Biology must be submitted through The Graduate College.

-- Submit official results of the Graduate Record Examination (GRE) taken within the last five years with a preferred score of 1150 or higher (verbal and quantitative combined).
+- Submit official results of the Graduate Record Examination (GRE) taken within the last five years.
 This score must be on file in the Office of The Graduate College prior to the evaluation of the student's application.

 - The Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) is required to apply to The Graduate College if English is not your native language or if you are eligible for a TOEFL / IELTS waiver as determined by the office of The Graduate College .
 You must have an official score on file in the office of the Graduate College before your application is evaluated.

 Additional documents (below) are submitted online through this portal.

 - Submit a current curriculum vitae that summarizes your educational and professional accomplishments.